wandera/1password-client/README.md

-You are welcome to install and manage `op` yourself by visiting [the CLI1 downloads page](https://app-updates.agilebits.com/product_history/CLI ) to download the version you require and follow instructions for your platform.
+You are welcome to install and manage `op` yourself by visiting [the CLI1 downloads page](https://app-updates.agilebits.com/product_history/CLI ) to download the version you require and follow instructions for your platform as long as it's major version 2.

-The above commands will check `op` is present already and if not will install the best `op` cli it can work out plus the python client itself.
+The above commands pip commands will check `op` is present already and if not will install the supported `op` cli plus the python client itself.
 This is currently fixed at `op` version 1.12.5 to ensure compatibility.
 If you wish to use a higher version of `op` you can by following [this guide](https://developer.1password.com/docs/cli/upgrade), however note that we cannot ensure it will work with our client yet.

 MacOS users will be prompted with a separate installation window to ensure you have a signed version of `op` - make sure to check other desktops that the installer might pop up on.

 ### Optional pre-requisites
 #### base32